Chairman, TEXPROCIL hails Enhanced ECGC Cover for Small Exporters | www.lokmattimes.com

 Chairman, TEXPROCIL hails Enhanced ECGC Cover for Small Exporters

-Chairman of The Cotton Textiles Export Promotion Council ( TEXPROCIL), Manoj Patodia, extended his thanks to Piyush Goyal, the Union Minister of Commerce & Industry, Textiles, Consumer Affairs and Food & Public Distribution and M. Sentilnathan, Chairman, ECGC Ltd for the announcement of a new scheme to provide enhanced export credit risk insurance cover to the extent of 90 per cent to support small exporters under the Export Credit Insurance for Banks Whole Turnover Packaging Credit and Post Shipment (ECIB- WTPC & PS).

-Chairman of The Cotton Textiles Export Promotion Council ( TEXPROCIL), Manoj Patodia, extended his thanks to Piyush Goyal, the Union Minister of Commerce & Industry, Textiles, Consumer Affairs and Food & Public Distribution and M. Sentilnathan, Chairman, ECGC Ltd for the announcement of a new scheme to provide enhanced export credit risk insurance cover to the extent of 90 per cent to support small exporters under the Export Credit Insurance for Banks Whole Turnover Packaging Credit and Post Shipment (ECIB- WTPC & PS).
+Mumbai (Maharashtra) [India], August 3: Chairman of The Cotton Textiles Export Promotion Council ( TEXPROCIL), Shri Manoj Patodia, extended his thanks to Shi Piyush Goyalji, the Hon’ble Union Minister of Commerce & Industry, Textiles, Consumer Affairs and Food & Public Distribution and Shri M. Sentilnathan, Chairman, ECGC Ltd for the announcement of a new scheme to provide enhanced export credit risk insurance cover to the extent of 90% to support small exporters under the Export Credit Insurance for Banks Whole Turnover Packaging Credit and Post Shipment (ECIB- WTPC & PS).

-The new scheme shall be available for the manufacturer- exporters availing fund-based export credit working capital limit of up to Rs 20 crores (i.e., total Packaging Credit and Post Shipment limit per exporter/exporter-group).
+The new scheme shall be available for the manufacturer- exporters availing fund-based export credit working capital limit of up to ₹ 20 crores (i.e., total Packaging Credit and Post Shipment limit per exporter/exporter-group).

 “The new scheme will enable small exporters to get export credit from the banks at a lower rate of interest”, according to the Chairman, TEXPROCIL.